era-platform/cene/notes/docs.md

 -
 ```
-(defn procure-put-defined ns value ...)
+(defn procure-definer ns ...)
 ```
-Constructs a monad that, if invoked, installs a definition so that the given namespace has a defined value, namely the given one.
-If the definition cannot be installed, the program is in error; other computations that depend on the defined value may or may not be canceled or retroactively voided.
+Constructs a definer that determines the given namespace's defined value.

 -
 ```